deadc0de6/dotdrop/README.md

     - f_xinitrc
 ```

-Installing the dotfiles (the `--profile` switch is not needed if
+Installing the dotfiles (the `-p --profile` switch is not needed if
 the hostname matches the *profile* entry in the config file):
 ```bash
 ## on home computer